facebook/react-native/docs/IntegrationWithExistingApps.md

 <block class="objc swift" />

-The keys to integrating React Native components into your iOS application are to:
+The keys to integrating React Native components into your Android application are to:

 1. Understand what React Native components you want to integrate.
 2. Create a `Podfile` with `subspec`s for all the React Native components you will need for your integration.